Han-Cao/collapse-bubble/docs/merge_duplicates.md

 Therefore, to concatenate variant A with an indel left aligned to the same position, we can always right shift the indel to the end of A's reference allele and concatenate the indel sequences to reconstruct the haplotype.

+### Demonstration:
-For example, for reference gneome G(GCTA)n, there is an complex variant at the left end: `GGCT` to `AAA` replacement.
-Moreover, the variant caller also identifies GCTA indels at the right end of GCTA repeats, which is far from the left end.
-Therefore, after variant normalization, the output VCF include 3 variants:
+Given reference gneome G(GCTA)n, there is an complex variant at the left end: `GGCT` to `AAA` replacement.
+Moreover, there are also GCTA indels at the right end of GCTA repeats.
+Because the left end replacement and right end indels are far from each other, they were called as separated variants in VCF.
+Therefore, after variant normalization, the output VCF include 3 variants at the same position:

 ```
 VCF representation: